P-shannon/unit01-project/README.md

 ## Explaination of technologies used

--Vanilla Javascript DOM manipulation: Used to dynamically display information to the window.
+- Vanilla Javascript DOM manipulation: Used to dynamically display information to the window.

--Javascript objects: Used to manage and instantiate various aspects of the game, like the characters and the game handler object
+- Javascript objects: Used to manage and instantiate various aspects of the game, like the characters and the game handler object

--Vanilla CSS: Used to lightly style and position the elements on the window -Vanilla HTML: Used to put elements and information on the window
+- Vanilla CSS: Used to lightly style and position the elements on the window

+- Vanilla HTML: Used to put elements and information on the window

 ## Links and Resources
 - [~~Creating modular js files~~](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) Doesn't work with current javascript version